onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Merging the market, state, religion, media, academia and education under *~~sha~~* syntropic law

 Making the Collective Unconscious Conscious

+No more faceless beurocrats
+Explicitly engineered incentives shall penetrate society to its core

+We can LITERALLY EXTINCT OURSELVES

+A sane civilization would rank all problems and rank all possible solutions and rank all potential implementora and rank the best method of rewarding according to contribution
+And the most important problem is how to fix the system itself - error correction on the highest level

+Once the engine of digital civilization gets going it will consume the world and deliver us infinity

+Have something about education and intergenerational transmission for the upkeep of civilization

+Dependency graph

 what you are is what we are - a collective of cooperative parts A cooperative collective intelligence of parts that gives rise to a higher order entity